top of page

 Solution

-The monetary award imposed by the international community should be substantial enough to discourage nations from harming others again (e.g., $25 million USD per person injured/killed plus any structural damages including the cost of the victimized nation defending against such action).
-If monetary compensation is not feasible, then property (land) forfeiture may suffice for the corrective measure.
+The monetary award imposed by the international community should be substantial enough to discourage nations from harming again (e.g., $25 million USD per person injured/killed plus any structural damages including the cost of the victimized nation defending against such action).
+If monetary compensation is not feasible then property (land) forfeiture may suffice for the corrective measure.

-When this policy is combined with the establishment of a pure democracy within every nation (which removes the power and authority from egoistical leaders), both together will reduce the chances of unnecessary military conflicts from occurring in the world.
+When this policy is combined with the establishment of a pure democracy for every nation (which removes the power and authority from egoistical leaders), both together will reduce the chances of unnecessary military conflicts from occurring in the world.

 Other Considerations

-One example is how trade tariffs may have caused unnecessary harm upon local businesses and individuals to pay more for goods and services without their justification.
 Since tariffs weren't truly necessary for the nation to impose upon its population (c.f.
-World Trade for a better alternative), voters should decide if government officials should be held accountable for their actions and require them to personally pay the victims (businesses and individuals) for the harm that was caused by their unnecessary trade policy.
+World Trade for a better alternative), voters need to decide if government officials should be held personally accountable to pay for the harm that was caused by their unnecessary policy.

-An example of awarding victims compensation after a country establishes a pure democracy for themselves is one that doesn't directly involve government officials.
-Like what happened in America during the 2007-2009 Great Recession.
-Employers laid off workers by the millions that was unjustified since companies had plenty of cash on hand to make their payroll.
-In that, businesses didn't experience financial difficulty at the time and the layoffs were unnecessary.
+At that time, employers laid off workers by the millions that was unjustified since companies had the monetary funds available to make their payroll.
+In that, businesses didn't experience a financial difficulty at the time, and the layoffs were frivolous in nature.

-requiring financial proof for layoffs), the measure will also establish the legal basis of awarding compensation for laid off workers who were unfairly dismissed from their jobs.
-Especially, if they were not rehired by their former employer to refill a similar position, which is another violation of a worker's civil rights.
+If America decides to move forward with the worker's civil rights bill that requires financial proof for companies before they may conduct layoffs (c.f.
+Worker's Civil Rights), doing so also establishes the legal basis for awarding compensation for laid off workers who were unfairly dismissed from their jobs.
+Especially, if they were not rehired by their former employer, which is another violation of a worker's civil rights.

-For this particular situation, the Labor Department should process the claims for victims compensation rather than going through the courts.
-Laid off workers would send/upload their financial documents (e.g., tax returns, W-2 forms, etc.) that prove their loss of income during that time, or since then, if the worker never recovered due to long-term unemployment (i.e. entitled to nearly 18 yrs of compensation up to age 72).
+For handling this particular situation, the Labor Department would process the claims for victims compensation in order to simplify the procedure rather than going through the courts.
+To file a claim, laid off workers would send their financial documents (e.g., tax returns, W-2 forms, etc.) that proves their loss of income during that time, or since then if the worker never recovered due to long-term unemployment (i.e. entitled to over a decade's worth of compensation, up to age 72).
+If financial documents are not available then Social Security records would be referenced that show a worker's annual earnings for the given year(s).

-The statute of limitations for situations like this, if any, may be overridden by the nation's vote in a pure democracy.
-In the end, if the nation decides to award compensation for previously laid off workers from businesses who failed to prove their financial hardship, remedial action would be provided for the victims who were unfairly treated by their former employers.
+If the nation decides to award compensation for previously laid off workers from businesses who failed to prove their financial hardship, remedial action would be provided for the victims who were treated unfairly by their former employers.

 bottom of page